Luis Alberto (footballer, born 1992): Style of play

 A talented and versatile playmaker, Luis Alberto usually plays either in a central role as an attacking midfielder or as a left winger, a position which allows him to cut inside and shoot on goal with his stronger right foot.
 He is also capable of playing in several other attacking positions including second striker, or even in a deeper role as an offensive minded central midfielder, known as the mezzala in Italian football jargon.
 Although he lacks physicality, he is known for his awareness, technical qualities, ball control and dribbling skills, as well as his passing, crossing and vision, which allow him to create chances and provide assists for teammates.

 Moreover, he is an accurate set piece taker who possesses an eye for goal, and has a penchant for shooting from distance.
 Beyond his offensive qualities, he is also known for his defensive work-rate.

 Personal life

+Luis Alberto married his longtime girlfriend Patricia Venegas in 2014, fathering daughter Martina (born 2016) and son Lucas (2018).

 On 19 January 2021, Luis Alberto underwent a successful emergency surgery in Rome to treat appendicitis.

-He married his longtime girlfriend Patricia Venegas, fathering daughter Martina (born 2016) and son Lucas (2018).